 The United States cooperates with the KRG and supports the resolution of long-standing KRG-Baghdad disputes over oil production, the budget, territory, and security.
 Following a 2017 KRG-sponsored independence referendum, national forces reasserted control over some disputed territories.
 Baghdad has maintained conditions on the transfer of funds to the KRG, contributing to the KRG's fiscal strains.
 In February 2022, Iraq's Federal Supreme Court (FSC) found the KRG's oil and gas sector law unconstitutional.
 KRG-Baghdad negotiations continued amid government formation talks during 2022, without agreement.
-In January 2023, the FSC ruled against new national fiscal transfers to the KRG under the still-operative 2021 budget law.
+In January 2023, the FSC ruled against new national fiscal transfers to the KRG under the then-operative 2021 budget law.
+The Sudani government and KRG leaders reached new shared understandings and continue to consult on the implementation of the 2023 budget law.

 The Erbil-based KDP and the Suleimaniyah-based PUK are the largest Kurdish parties in the COR and won the most seats in the KRG's 2018 regional election.
-KDP leader Masrour Barzani is KRG prime minister.
-His cousin Nechirvan Barzani is KRG president.
-Historic KDP-PUK tensions appear to have resurged, as struggles within the PUK's leading Talibani family shape PUK relations with the KDP and parties in Baghdad.
+KDP leader Masoud Barzani remains influential; his son, Masrour Barzani is KRG prime minister.
+Nechirvan Barzani is KRG president and is the prime minister's cousin.
+Historic KDP-PUK tensions have resurged, and struggles within the PUK's leading Talibani family shape PUK relations with the KDP and parties in Baghdad.
 Convictions of journalists and crackdowns on activism in the Kurdistan region since 2020 have increased foreign scrutiny of human rights there.

-Iraq's government opposes Turkey's military's presence and operations in the northern Kurdistan region, where Turkish forces target the Kurdistan Workers Party (PKK).
+Iraq's government opposes Turkey's military's presence and operations in the Kurdistan region, where Turkish forces target the Kurdistan Workers Party (PKK).
 KRG officials have called on the PKK to leave the region.